gopi-suvanam/scribbler-website/index.md

 title: Scribbler
 ---

-### Notebook tool for experimentation in JavaScript.
+### Experiment in JavaScrip With Ease

 ![JSNB Screenshot](JSNB Screenshot.png)
-- Easy to use javascript experimentation tool.
+- It is easy to use javascript experimentation tool.
 - Runs without backend (node.js/npm/pip install/ngnix etc etc).
 - Can be loaded from the web (i.e. behind a webserver) or from the file system.
-- UI is similar/close to Jupyter Notebook (for the sake familiarity for python developers).
 - Has a minimalistic UI to put focus on user generated code/content.
 - It is light-weight as it uses minimal external libraries for styling.
 - Comes pre-loaded with Plotly, D3 and DI-Libs for power usage.